arshmun/arshmun.github.io/index.md

 [![](https://img.shields.io/badge/jupyter-%23FA0F00.svg?style=flat-square&logo=jupyter&logoColor=white)](#)

 ---
-### Sentiment Analysis, Text Classification, and Topic modelling using Natural Language Processing (NLP) techniques -- [[View Code](https://colab.research.google.com/drive/1QT73I4Go8q1prt90v_V3K8dPCQecpZuQ?usp=sharing)]
+### Sentiment Analysis, Text Classification, and Topic Modelling Using Natural Language Processing (NLP) Techniques -- [[View Code](https://colab.research.google.com/drive/1QT73I4Go8q1prt90v_V3K8dPCQecpZuQ?usp=sharing)]

 In this project, I delved into various NLP techniques to achieve effective sentiment analysis, text classification, and topic modelling.
 The sentiment analysis was conducted on a collection of both positive and negative movie reviews, while text classification was performed on a diverse assortment of newsgroup texts.
 Additionally, the topic modelling was designed to accommodate any two user-selected topics.